connellmcg/connellmcg.github.io/_posts/2020-03-28-BuildAnAzureHashcatPasswordCrackingRig.md

 comments: true
 ---

-I enjoy doing capture the flag boxes on sites like HackTheBox.eu, hoever I do come across the need for cracking passwords from time to time.
-My own graphics card is about ten years old and isn't suit at all for cracking.
+I enjoy doing capture the flag boxes on sites like [HackTheBox.eu](http://www.hackthebox.eu), however I do come across the need for cracking passwords from time to time.
+My own graphics card is about ten years old and isn't suited at all for password cracking.

-I decided to check out the Azure N Series VMs as they have GPUs allocated, and had success.
+I decided to check out the Azure N Series VMs as they have GPUs allocated and had success.
 I managed to take my time to crack SHA256 hashes with rockyou.txt from approx 8 hours down to 16 minutes. :)

 I had some issues installing the NVidia drivers, but managed to sort it out in step.